Boulder-Denver-d3-vis/line-lib/slides/useful-how.md

 ***

-We use lines in charts as a way to draw data all the time, but how about using them to give our charts more meaning?
+We use lines in charts as a way to draw data all the time, but there's all kinds of places we can use custom lines to improve our displays:

-How about using them to link the same idea in two different displays?
+ * custom symbol generation can represent more dimensions
+ * adding lines to annotate and make things interactive